mehdidc/feed_forward_vqgan_clip/README.md

 VGG16 feature space perceptual loss <https://github.com/CompVis/taming-transformers/blob/master/taming/modules/losses/lpips.py>
 - Thanks to [@afiaka87](https://github.com/afiaka87) for all the contributions to the repository's code and for providing the blog captions dataset for experimentation
 - Thanks to VitGAN authors, the VitGAN model is from <https://github.com/wilile26811249/ViTGAN>
-- Thanks to [Replicate AI](https://replicate.ai/home) team, especially [@chenxwh](https://github.com/chenxwh) and [@andreasjansson](https://github.com/andreasjansson) for making and hosting a browser based text to image interface using the model and for all the support
+- Thanks to [Replicate](https://replicate.ai/home) team, especially [@chenxwh](https://github.com/chenxwh) and [@andreasjansson](https://github.com/andreasjansson) for making and hosting a browser based text to image interface using the model and for all the support
 - Thanks to the authors of [CLOOB](https://github.com/ml-jku/cloob) for the code and the pre-trained models
 - Thanks to [@crowsonkb](https://github.com/crowsonkb), code/models for CLOOB pre-trained on LAION-400M are based on [cloob-training](https://github.com/crowsonkb/cloob-training)
 - Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors for CLIP-like code/models pre-trained on LAION-400M and LAION-2B